 15) Jewelry for your wedding (including rings)

 16) Gift Registry

 18) Wedding favors

-19) Gifts for the wedding party and parents, including: bridesmaid gifts, groomsmen gifts, flower girl gifts and/or ring bearer gifts.
+19) Gifts for the wedding party and parents, including: personalized gifts for bridesmaids, groomsmen, flower girls, ring bearers and mother of the bride.

 20) Trial runs for hair and makeup

 21) Permits, marriage licenses, passport documentation, religious requirements